puuga/Laravel5-Vagrant/readme.md

 * `vagrant halt` attempts a graceful shutdown of the machine and will need to be brought back with `vagrant up`
 * `vagrant ssh` gives you shell access to the virtual machine

+### AWS deployment

+Easy deployment to the cloud (AWS), via `vagrant up --provider=aws`.
+The Vagrantfile contains configuration options for setting your keypair name, the the location of your key and the name of your server.

 ----
 ##### Virtual Machine Specifications #####